stevejalim/django-nginx-memcache/README.rst

     # Nginx host configuration for demosite.
     #
     # Attempts to serve a page from memcache, falling
-    # back to Django if it's not available
+    # back to Django if it's not available.
+    # This example version also skips trying to get pages
+    # from memcache if the page was accessed over SSL.

     upstream gunicorn_demosite {
         server 127.0.0.1:8003 fail_timeout=0;